jumio-oss/geb-mobile/README.md

 ---

 ## Goal
++ Write mobile selenium based tests with all the features of Geb/Spock
++ Reuse Test for Mobile and normal Web
 + Support Geb for Android over Appium and Selendroid
 + Support Geb for Ios over Appium and Iosdriver
 + Support Geb for MobileSafari over Appium

 ## Actual working
 +  Android over Appium and Selendroid
++  native iOS apps with Appium
++  Safari on iOS-Emulator
++  Safari on Real Device
++  Mobile Safari over Appium works with Saucelabs

 ## Motivation
 + Geb is cool [See here](http://www.gebish.org/)